 After ensuring that all your documents are in order as per the document checklist on the VFS Canada website, you should write a brief cover letter summarizing your application – why are you visiting Canada, how do you intend to cover your expenses, do you have an invitation letter, which countries have you obtained visas for in the past (having Europe, the UK or the US on the list tends to add to your credibility).

 As a freelancer, I don’t have salary slips or a letter from an employer to show.
 To make up for this, I usually attach my resume, and copies of my past visas.

 I’ve always found Schengen visas to be stingy when it comes to multiple entry and validity.
 But I got a multiple entry visa to Canada, valid for 7 years!
 The best 4,000 bucks every spent.
 Whether or not Canada seems to be part of your plans again, having a valid multiple entry tourist visa to Canada as an Indian, has its advantages – you get Visa on Arrival in a handful of other countries, and it adds to your credibility while applying for other visas.

 4) Applying For The Visa at VFS

-VFS has nine visa centers for Canada, across India.
+VFS has ten visa centers for Canada, across India.
 If your city or town doesn’t have one, your options might be to go via a travel agent or courier your documents.
 You can reach the VFS Canada helpline to confirm.

 The passport submission timings at VFS are between 8 am-12 noon and 1 pm – 3 pm, and no appointment is needed.
 You’ll be given a token number when you reach, and if you have all your documents in order, the process is quite straightforward.